Tokololo/react-json-ptr-form/README.md

 	   </Page>);
     };
 # Change Log
+## version 2.0.1
+ - Fixed bug where in very rare circumstances postValidator errors my be overwritten.
 ## version 2.0.0
  - add ajv-errors to package.json
  - removed option fullError
  - altered the schema validator validateSchema to return an array of errors for each error ptr